c64scene-ar/64k-ought-to-be-enough/README.md

 ![Graphic](https://lh3.googleusercontent.com/4MW-iYFbMdc8y9M7Wqch8yMpWoV2M41gA-tZ2XtcQrkZgkdxxcm6YvBjFJjb9jKdktfIkMgsyONW98yjQpZ81lImrjYTJBBhkfhq1drlSg5OPeA_BXItkNvx_JTx25_K7IYxC0YBHHw)

-From a technical point of view, nothing intresting really happens in Part II.
+From a technical point of view, nothing interesting really happens in Part II.
 It is just a simple horizontal scroll that consumes almost all the CPU cycles.

 _[Note: Additional effects were planned for this part, but we didn't have the